ebu/OSCIED/README.rst

 OSCIED
 ======

-Open Source Cloud Infrastructure from Encoding to Distribution
+Open Source Cloud Infrastructure for Encoding and Distribution